mdwiltfong/How-Web-Works-Excercises/how_web_works_excercises.md

 Your browser makes a request to that IP address, including headers (info about browser, any previous cookies, and other things)
-The server sends a response (typically, HTML, with a status code (200 if it was sucessful) The browser makes a DOM from that HTML, and finds any other resources needed (images, CSS, JavaScript, etc) The browser makes separate HTTP requests for those resources and receives response from the server for each
+The server sends a response (typically, HTML, with a status code (200 if it was sucessful) The browser makes a DOM from that HTML, and finds any other resources needed (images, CSS, JavaScript, etc) The browser makes separate HTTP requests for those resources and receives response from the server for each.